lmc2179/lmc2179.github.io/drafts/distributional_effects.md

 Hm.
 That's a little tough to read.
 Just eyeballing it, the tail on the Treatment group seems a little thicker, but it's hard to say much more than that.

-The usual estimate of treatment effect
+Let's see what we can learn about how treatment differs from control.
+We'll compute the usually estimate of the average treatment effect, along with its standard error.

 ```python
 def z_a_over_2(alpha):